 The Detroit Tigers annual trip to Lakeland, Florida for Spring Training is a great reason to plan a weekend getaway to Lakeland.
-Their season this year begins on March 18th and runs through April 4th.
+Their 2024 season begins on February 24th and runs through March 24th.
 Here’s the top 5 things to do while you’re in Lakeland.

 Things To Do Before & After A Tigers Spring Training Game

 Our local makers and artisans can be found in downtown Lakeland every Saturday morning, and Farmers Curb Market is something you don’t want to miss.
 You’ll find art, jewelry, plants, kitchenware and décor, clothing, and accessories.
 Popular food and beverage vendors include DOU Bakehouse (French macaroons), Krazy Kombucha, Honeycomb Bread Bakers, Greenhouse Acai, and Orlando City Pasta.

 2. Walk Around Bonnet Springs Park

 Explore and enjoy nature at the ALL-NEW Bonnet Springs Park in Lakeland, FL.
 Enjoy the enriching surroundings of this blended urban/natural space at Bonnet Springs Park, situated next to Downtown Lakeland, easily accessible from Tampa, Orlando and Winter Haven.